SS Pierre Victory: World War II

-War Relief and Seacowboys
+Post-World War II

-In 1946 after World War II the Pierre Victory was converted to a livestock ship, also called a cowboy ship.
-From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
+In 1946, the Pierre Victory was converted to a livestock ship, also called a cowboy ship.
+From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Pierre Victory was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
-Pierre Victory Victory made 6 trips she took 780 horses, several thousand baby chicks and hay bales to on each trip to Poland and Greece.
-Pierre Victory Victory moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+She made six trips and took 780 horses, several thousand baby chicks and hay bales to on each trip to Poland and Greece.
+She moved horses, heifers, and mules as well as some chicks, rabbits, and goats.

-In 1948 with her war and relief work done Pierre Victory was laid up in the National Defense Reserve Fleet at Wilmington, North Carolina and later transferred to Astoria, Oregon.
+In 1948, with her war and relief work done Pierre Victory was laid up in the National Defense Reserve Fleet at Wilmington, North Carolina, and later transferred to Astoria, Oregon.

 Korean War

 SS Pierre Victory served as merchant marine ship supplying goods for the Korean War.
 About 75 percent of the personnel taken to Korea for the Korean War came by merchant marine ship.
 SS Pierre Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by merchant marine naval to the war zone.
 SS Pierre Victory made trips between 1950 and 1952, helping American forces engaged against Communist aggression in South Korea.

-In 1952 she was returned to the National Defense Reserve Fleet.
+In 1952, she was returned to the National Defense Reserve Fleet.

 Vietnam War

 In 1967, she was sold to the Columbia Steamship Company, Wilmington, Delaware and renamed SS Columbia Eagle.

-In 1970 she was hijacked with cargo of ammunition and the hijackers took her to Cambodia.
+In March 1970, in the SS Columbia Eagle incident, she suffered a mutiny and was taken into the territorial waters of Cambodia.
 The ship was under contract with the Military Sea Transportation Service to carry napalm bombs to be used by the U.S. Air Force during the Vietnam War and was originally bound for Sattahip, Thailand.
-The two mutineers hijackers requested political asylum from the Cambodian government which was initially granted but they were later arrested and jailed.
+The two mutineers requested political asylum from the Cambodian government, which was initially granted, but following a Cambodian coup d'état, they became prisoners of the new Cambodian government.
 Columbia Eagle was returned to U.S. control in April 1970.

-The Pierre Victory/Columbia Eagle. was scrapped in 1971 at Kaohsiung, Taiwan.
+The Columbia Eagle was scrapped in 1971 at Kaohsiung, Taiwan.